simonecorsi/awesome/README.md

 *   [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.

-*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Agentic is RapidAPI for LLM Tools.
-Your API ⇒ Paid MCP.
+*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Your API ⇒ Paid MCP.
 Instantly.

 *   [actions/stale](https://github.com/actions/stale) - Marks issues and pull requests that have not had recent interaction